-A medium-sized tree with small, horizontal, often drooping branches forming a broad, rounded head.
+American basswood is a medium-sized tree with small, horizontal, often drooping branches forming a broad, rounded head.

-Leaves alternate, simple, 5–6 inches long, 3–5 inches wide, broadest near the base; margin coarsely toothed; tip pointed, base unequal, rounded; upper surface dark green, shiny; lower surface paler, with tufts of hair in the vein axils.
+Leaves are alternate, simple, 5–6 inches long, 3–5 inches wide, broadest near the base; margin coarsely toothed; tip pointed, base unequal, rounded; upper surface dark green, shiny; lower surface paler, with tufts of hair in the vein axils.

-Bark light brown to gray, with deep furrows and narrow, flat-topped, long ridges that shed small, thin scales.
+Bark is light brown to gray, with deep furrows and narrow, flat-topped, long ridges that shed small, thin scales.
 Often with sprouts around the base of older trees.

-Twigs slender, smooth, green to brown turning gray with age; pores numerous; winter buds dark red, egg-shaped, ¼ inch long.
+Twigs are slender, smooth, green to brown turning gray with age; pores numerous; winter buds dark red, egg-shaped, ¼ inch long.

-Flowers late May–July; 6–15 flowers on a drooping, slender, smooth stalk; stalk attached to a strap-shaped, reduced leaf, 2–5 inches long, ¾-1½ inches wide, smooth, strongly veined; flowers pale yellow to whitish, fragrant, ½ inch in diameter.
+Blooms late May–July; 6–15 flowers on a drooping, slender, smooth stalk; stalk attached to a strap-shaped, reduced leaf, 2–5 inches long, ¾-1½ inches wide, smooth, strongly veined; flowers pale yellow to whitish, fragrant, ½ inch in diameter.

-Fruit: August–October, dry, persistent, nearly round, ¼ inch long, covered with dense brown hairs.
+Fruits August–October; dry, persistent, nearly round, ¼ inch long, covered with dense brown hairs.